EdDataScienceEES/tutorial-HeleneEngler/tut_template.md

 ncol(traits)
 ```

-Our `research goal´ is to identify the best predictors for plant height out of the 35 possible predictor variables included in the data set.
-A non-directional `hypothesis´ (or study intention) could be frased as: *The best subset of parameters influencing/ predicting plant height will be identified.*
+Our **research goal** is to identify the best predictors for plant height out of the 35 possible predictor variables included in the data set.
+A non-directional **hypothesis** (or study intention) could be frased as: *The best subset of parameters influencing/ predicting plant height will be identified.*

 <a name="3.2 Checking assumptions"></a>
 ### 3.2 Checking assumptions